nih-cfde/2022-nov-meeting/docs/index.md

 The safety of CFDE attendees is a top priority.
 Attendees are expected to adhere to [Code of Conduct](https://nih-cfde.github.io/2022-nov-meeting/CODEOFCONDUCT/) and are strongly encouraged to follow these [COVID-19 precautions](https://nih-cfde.github.io/2022-nov-meeting/COVID/).

-## Video Recordings

-Stay tuned for video recordings.

 ## Contact

-For questions or concerns contact the CFDE helpdesk at [support@cfde.atlassian.net](mailto:support@cfde.atlassian.net)
+Plese use the #2022-nov-meeting slack channel for general dicussions and inqueries or contact the CFDE helpdesk at [support@cfde.atlassian.net](mailto:support@cfde.atlassian.net).